Quantitative version of the Kipnis-Varadhan theorem and Monte Carlo approximation of homogenized coefficients: Main result and structure of the proof

-Let us also point out that although the results of this paper are proved under assumptions (H1)-(H3), the assumption (H2) on the statistics of $\omega$ is only used to obtain the variance estimate of \cite[Lemma~2.3]{Gloria-Otto-09}.
-In particular, (H2) can be weakened as follows: \begin{itemize} \item the distribution of $\omega_{(z,z+\mathbf{e}_i)}$ may in addition depend on $\mathbf{e}_i$, \item independence can be replaced by finite correlation length $C_L>0$, that is for all $e,e'\in \mathbb{B}$, $\omega_e$ and $\omega_{e'}$ are independent if $|e-e'|\geq C_L$, \item independence can be replaced by mixing in the sense of Dobrushin and Shlosman --- we refer the reader to work in progress by Otto and the first author for this issue \cite{Gloria-Otto-11}. \end{itemize}
+Let us point out that although the results of this paper are proved under assumptions (H1)--(H3), the assumption (H2) on the statistics of $\omega$ is only used to obtain the variance estimate of~\cite{Gloria-Otto-09}, Lemma 2.3.
+In particular, (H2) can be weakened as follows: \begin{itemize} \item the distribution of $\omega_{z,z+\mathbf{e}_i}$ may, in addition, depend on $\mathbf{e}_i$, \item independence can be replaced by finite correlation length $C_L>0$, that is, for all $e,e'\in\mathbb{B}$, $\omega_e$ and $\omega_{e'}$ are independent if $|e-e'|\geq C_L$. \end{itemize}